kevinroleke/udid-registration-server/README.md

 APPLE_ISSUER_ID=your_issuer_id
 # This is the private API key downloaded from App Store Connect
 APPLE_AUTHKEY_PATH=../AuthKey.p8
+# The https URL where this server exists
 SERVER_URL=https://udid.zerogon.consulting
 # This is your distribution/development public key in PEM format
 # Get it by exporting the certificate in Keychain Access then running the following